“Welcome to Brunei,” says almost everyone we meet in this friendliest of countries.

 To reach the eastern enclave of the country, cut off from the western districts by Brunei Bay and bits of Malaysia, it used to be possible only by speedboat from BSB or Serasa Ferry from Muara Port.
 Since 2020, however, there has been road access across Sultan Omar Ali Bridge, at 30km the longest in South East Asia.
 Coincidentally, just like at Raja Isteri Pengiran Anak Hajah Saleha Bridge near Kampong Ayer, there are great views of it from another acclaimed soto place on stilts, Soto Babu Nini.

 Only about 10,000 people, less than 5% of the total population, live in the eastern district of Temburong, some of them in Iban Longhouses.
-This 1,288km2 area is primarily the preserve of 2,000 species of trees and 15,000 of vascular plants as well as 500 species of fish and invertebrates, 500 of birds, 180 amphibians and reptiles, 120 mammals and 40 butterflies.
+This 1,288km2 area is primarily the preserve of 2,000 species of trees and 15,000 of vascular plants as well as 500 species of fish and invertebrates, 500 of birds, 180 amphibians and reptiles, 120 mammals and 40 butterflies, though to be honest it is very hard to see any of them.

 Some 70% of Brunei is covered in rainforest and 40% of that is protected by law; only 1% of it is accessible by public visitors but this is the best place in Borneo to see its full glory.
 Bangar town is the cute little entry point and from here it is a half-hour drive south, past the Sumbiling Eco Village, to Batang Duri or one of several small lodges nearby, to register with the rangers.
 From there, a motorised 4-person longboat speeds for forty-five minutes under low hanging branches and vines on the shallow green-brown Sungai Temburong far into Ulu Temburong National Park, branded the Green Jewel of Brunei.